**Updated February 2023**

 Activities with Kids in Punta Mita

-The Marietas Islands are a group of uninhabited islands about 5 miles southwest of Punta de Mita.
-Occasionally called the “Mexican Galapagos” because of the stunning wildlife, like Blue Footed Boobies, plus beautiful coral, colorful fish, dolphins & humpback whales that fill the water.
-The islands are a National Park protected by the Mexican Government who control the number of daily visitors.
+Cruising to the Marietas Islands is a great day trip from Punta Mita.
+The Marietas Islands are a group of uninhabited islands about 5 miles southwest of Punta Mita.
+They are occasionally called the “Mexican Galapagos” because of the stunning wildlife, like Blue Footed Boobies, plus beautiful coral, colorful fish, dolphins & humpback whales.
+The Marietas Islands are a National Park protected by the Mexican Government which limits the number of daily visitors.

 Surfing, shopping, eating….there is a lot to do in Sayulita.
 This cute little beach town is an easy day trip from Punta Mita and totally worth it.